Lambdish/phunctional/docs/functions/constant.md

 ## Description

-Wraps a value into a Closure context.

-The result is Closure that returns the same value whenever is called.
+It wraps a value into a Closure, the result is Closure that returns the same value whenever is called.

 ## Parameters